-- Libra, the global stablecoin project initiated by Facebook in June 2019, was a real wake-up call for regulators worldwide.
-One interpretation of Libra’s emergence is that the blockchain space has clearly grown out of its infancy, with global corporations now working on crypto-initiatives.
+- Diem (formerly Libra), the global stablecoin project initiated by Facebook in June 2019, was a real wake-up call for regulators worldwide.
+One interpretation of Diem’s emergence is that the blockchain space has clearly grown out of its infancy, with global corporations now working on crypto-initiatives.
 The realization amongst EU regulators was clear: a fully harmonized, comprehensive, and binding legal framework was needed in order to prevent regulatory loopholes and a fragmented market.

 Which rules apply to crypto-assets under MiCA?

 The MiCA includes all types of crypto-assets that are not yet covered by EU financial law (especially MiFID II).
 This also means, however, that “security tokens” (tokens that function like existing securities, such as company stocks or bonds) that are already regulated as shares, bonds, or investment funds do not fall under the MiCA.
 For all other forms of crypto-assets, various regulation categories are created:

 - Crypto-assets generally, as a “catch-all” category (e.g., bitcoins, ether, litecoins, etc.)

 - Utility Token (e.g., Filecoin token, Basic Attention Token, etc.)

 - ART – Asset-Referenced Token (e.g., Libra Basket Coin, etc.)